arrow-left

 }

-Copy public List<Deque< Edge >> getOutgoingEdges() {
+public List<Deque<Edge>> getOutgoingEdges() {

 List<Deque<Edge>> outgoing_edges = Stream.generate(ArrayDeque<Edge>::new).limit(size()).collect(Collectors.toList());

-for ( Edge incoming_edge : getIncomingEdges(target) )
+for (Edge incoming_edge : getIncomingEdges(target))

 }